inspr/core-legacy/docs/yamls/index.md

 >The so called general file, or composed file, is nothing more than a YAML that congregates two or more definitions of the elements described above into a single dApp.

-For example a basic example dApp, that has a collection of other smaller dApps like number-generator and filter, plus some definitions of Types and Channels.
+Below is a basic dApp example, that has a collection of other smaller dApps like number-generator and filter, plus some definitions of Types and Channels.

 ### YAML example